-The goal of Aging Parents Management is to offer information and resources to help you become better prepared the future care of your elderly parent.
+The goal of Aging Parents Management is to offer information and resources to help you become better prepared and aware of the responsibilities as the Caregiver of your elderly parent.

-However, the reality is we are never truly prepared for it.
+It is not an easy journey to define - meaning when is going to happen.
 Many times it happens unexpectedly as a result of a change in a parent's health situation.
 This is usually how many of us find ourselves in this role for the first time.

 According to statistics provided by the Area on Aging of Bucks County, patients are typically discharged from hospitals/rehab and return home to an untrained caregivers and an unprepared home environment.

 This is exactly what happened to my sister and I when our Dad was released from Rehab following a stroke.
 We were not prepared for any of it.